ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 }
 ```

-### Config files as a database implementation
+### Configuration driver

 `DB` is an interface for storing key-value pairs.
-Our `ConfigFileAsDatabase`
+Our `ConfigurationDriver`
 struct will store a reference to a parsed configuration file and
 environment and maps that to a `Store` for each `Service`.

-A key part about `ConfigFileAsADatabase` is that it stubs out mutable
+A key part about `ConfigurationDriver` is that it stubs out mutable
 operations, including transaction handling, enforcing our immutability
 during operation.

-We pass that `ConfigFileAsADatabase` to each new service at start time.
+We pass that `ConfigurationDriver` to each new service at start time.
-Our `ConfigFileAsDatabase` will be bound with an in-memory database and passed
+Our `ConfigurationDriver` will be bound with an in-memory database and passed
 to each new service when Conduit is starting.

+The `ConfigurationDriver` will still pass a valid database reference to the
+ConnectorPersister so that connectors can persist position information.

 ```go
 // NewService initializes and returns a pipeline Service.